Traffic Safety Culture

 Positive Culture Framework: A Foundation for Cultural Transformation

-This video introduces how the Positive Culture Framework addresses public health or safety issues by building on the shared values, beliefs and attitudes that already exist in a culture.
+This video explains how the Positive Culture Framework addresses public health and safety issues by building on the shared values, beliefs and attitudes that already exist in a culture.